List of mayors of Kandy

-The mayor of Kandy is the mayor and head of the Kandy Municipal Council.
+The mayor of Kandy is the mayor and head of the Kandy Municipal Council, Sri Lanka.
 The post was created in 1866 when the Kandy Municipal Council was established by the Municipalities Ordinance of 1865.
 The offices of the mayor are located at the Kandy Town Hall.

 Chandrasiri Wijenayake is the current mayor of Kandy, being appointed on 3 June 2025.